The Massachusetts Housing Partnership (MHP) has released the 2019 ONE Mortgage income limits, effective as of April 24, 2019.

 NEW: MHP offers incentives to multifamily owners to encourage more green & healthy affordable housing.
 MORE

 Prosperous families.
 Stable and secure neighborhoods.
 Sound, private-sector loans that get repaid.
 That’s what the ONE Mortgage program delivers.

-The program was developed by the Massachusetts Housing Partnership in collaboration with the Massachusetts Bankers Association, the Massachusetts Affordable Housing Alliance, and city and state government in response to a study by the Federal Reserve Bank in 1989 documenting widespread racial discrimination in mortgage lending in Boston.
+The program was developed in 1990 by the Massachusetts Housing Partnership in collaboration with the Massachusetts Bankers Association, the Massachusetts Affordable Housing Alliance, the City of Boston and the Commonwealth in response to a Federal Reserve Bank study that found widespread racial discrimination in mortgage lending in Boston.

 “When you participate in ONE Mortgage, you are changing lives and communities for the better.”

 Banks have an obligation under federal Community Reinvestment Act (CRA) to reinvest in the communities where they do business.
 Contrary to popular belief, CRA does not promote weak lending standards and it did not promote the kind of reckless subprime loans that triggered the national financial crisis.
 Yet despite this longstanding legal and moral obligation, banks in most parts of the country have not done nearly enough to extend mortgage credit on reasonable terms to low- and moderate-income borrowers within their service areas.

 There is no other bank-financed mortgage program in the country that has achieved comparable community impact or loan performance, much less at this scale or over this long a period of time.
-ONE Mortgage loans are currently available at 36 Massachusetts banks and credit unions, with more joining every month.
+ONE Mortgage loans are currently available at 40 Massachusetts banks and credit unions, with more joining every month.

 For more information about how you can bring ONE Mortgage to your community, or to your lending institution, contact MHP Homeownership Director Elliot Schmiedl at email@example.com or 857-317-8516.